 This was our last day of the trip with KPL expeditions and with Rahul and katappa.
 We started at 8:00 AM from Keylong.
 Our morning breakfast was aalu ka parantha and curd.
-So, when we started from Keylong we thought that we would reach Manali by 11:00 AM but we were not aware about the Rohtang pass real traffic jam.
-When we entered Rohtang pass there were 1000s of vehicle at the top and then we estimated that it would take no less than 4 hrs there.
-But thanks to the Himachal police, who helped every vehicle to get rid of jam, we reached Manali in 2 hours while witnessing the deadly dikes along the road.
+So, when we started from Keylong we thought that we would reach Manali by 11:00 AM.
+But we were not aware about the Rohtang pass real traffic jam.
+When we entered Rohtang pass there were 1000s of vehicle at the top.
+Then we estimated that it would take no less than 4 hrs there.
+But thanks to the Himachal police, who helped every vehicle to get rid of jam.
+We reached Manali in 2 hours while witnessing the deadly dikes along the road.

 We went to our hotel in Manali, which were booked already.
 After having bath, we decided to go to the Manali market for some shopping.
 We had spend our last night manali.
 In the 9th day we have Bus from Manali to Delhi.
 And with this our 9D/8N Trip was over.

 Important things need to be followed before going on this trip: You must know about AMS